Opinion | Lindsey Graham’s toadyism on Fox News shows where the GOP is heading

 This implies that Republican senators are weighing the evidence against Trump on its substantive merits and are moving toward rejecting it on grounds of principled disagreement.
 But is there any serious reason to believe this applies to the vast majority of GOP senators?

-Sen. Lindsey Graham’s (R-S.C.) latest exercise in toadying on Fox News should lay this idea to rest.
+Sen. Lindsey O. Graham’s (R-S.C.) latest exercise in toadying on Fox News should lay this idea to rest.
 It’s worth watching because it previews where most elected Republicans will end up coming down on this whole affair.

 Mark it now: The vast majority of them will agree that the storming of the Capitol was an abomination and that the perpetrators must be held to account.
 But little by little, many will migrate to a place where Trump himself is absolutely and comprehensively exonerated from any culpability for inciting it in any way.